The West Wing: Social influence

-"The Left Wing"
+Partisan criticism

 Despite its commercial and critical success, The West Wing has also received criticism from the right.
 Jewish Journal columnist Naomi Pfefferman once referred to The West Wing as "The Left Wing" because of its portrayal of an ideal liberal administration, and the moniker has also been used by Republican critics of the show.
 Chris Lehmann, former deputy editor and regular reviewer for The Washington Post's Book World section, characterized the show as a revisionist look at the Clinton presidency.
-Other critics have taken issue with the portrayal of conservatives on the show, criticizing The West Wing for a form of liberal elitism, as writer Luke Savage remarked, "there is a general tenor to The West Wing universe that cannot be called anything other than smug."

 However, criticism of the show has been made from the left as well.
+Cultural critic and Jacobin columnist Luke Savage has taken issue with the show's portrayal of "technocratic governance" as "exciting, intellectually stimulating, and, above all, honorable", and its attendant liberal elitism, saying, "there is a general tenor to The West Wing universe that cannot be called anything other than smug."
 The hosts of socialist podcast Chapo Trap House are frequent critics of Sorkin and have called The West Wing an "expression of the patronizing self-entitlement of liberals."

 On the other hand, some Republicans have admired the show since its inception, even before the departure of Sorkin and the show's resulting shift toward the center.
 In his 2001 article "Real Liberals versus The West Wing," Mackubin Thomas Owens wrote, ″Although his administration is reliably liberal, President Bartlet possesses virtues even a conservative could admire.
 He obeys the Constitution and the law.
 He is devoted to his wife and daughters.
 Being unfaithful to his wife would never cross his mind.
 He is no wimp when it comes to foreign policy—no quid pro quo for him."

-Journalist Matthew Miller wrote, "although the show indeed has a liberal bias on issues, it presents a truer, more human picture of the people behind the headlines than most of today's Washington journalists."
+Journalist Matthew Miller wrote, "Although the show indeed has a liberal bias on issues, it presents a truer, more human picture of the people behind the headlines than most of today's Washington journalists."

 Filming techniques and reactions

 In its first season, The West Wing attracted critical attention in the television community with a record nine Emmy wins.
 The show has been praised for its high production values and repeatedly recognized for its cinematic achievements.
-The series has also been praised for Sorkin's rapid-fire and witty scripts.The series had a budget of $2.7 million per episode.
+The series has also been praised for Sorkin's rapid-fire and witty scripts.
+The series had a budget of $2.7 million per episode.

 The West Wing is noted for developing the "walk-and-talk"—long Steadicam tracking shots showing characters walking down hallways while involved in long conversations.
 In a typical "walk-and-talk" shot, the camera leads two characters down a hallway as they speak to each other.
 One of these characters generally breaks off and the remaining character is then joined by another character, who initiates another conversation as they continue walking.
 These "walk-and-talks" create a dynamic feel for what would otherwise be long expository dialogue, and have become a staple for dialogue-intensive television show scenes.